Akkadu/github-template-javascript/.github/contributing.md

 First and foremost, thank you!
 We appreciate that you want to contribute to github-template-javascript, your time is valuable, and your contributions mean a lot to us.

-## Important!

-By contributing to this project, you:

-* Agree that you have authored 100% of the content
-* Agree that you have the necessary rights to the content
-* Agree that you have received the necessary permissions from your employer to make the contributions (if applicable)
-* Agree that the content you contribute may be provided under the Project license(s)
-* Agree that, if you did not author 100% of the content, the appropriate licenses and copyrights have been added along with any other necessary attribution.

 ## Getting started

 **What does "contributing" mean?**